-The Kamado Joe can achieve temperatures ranging from 225°F to 750°F (105°C to 400°C).
+The Kamado Joe can achieve temperatures ranging from 225°F to 750°F (105-400°C).
 It's easiest to reach and maintain your target temp by setting the bottom vent and adjusting with the top vent.
-To begin, close the dome and keep the top vent all the way open until you are 50°F (10°C) away from your target temp.
+With the dome closed, keep the top vent all the way open until you are 50°F (10°C) away from your target temp.
 Then begin closing the top vent down, wait a minute or two and make necessary adjustments by closing or opening the top vent more.